-Represents beneficial ownership of less than one percent of the common shares.

-- (1) Beneficial ownership is determined in accordance with the rules of the SEC.
-Applicable percentage ownership is based on 58,399,610 common shares outstanding as of April 30, 2000 and 66,999,610 shares outstanding immediately following the completion of this offering. - (2) Each ESOP participant has voting rights on significant matters.
-No individual ESOP account holds more than 5% of our outstanding shares. - (3) The shares indicated are subject to stock options exercisable within 60 days.
-Mr. Bernards is the trustee of the trust that owns WCB Holding LLC and disclaims beneficial ownership of the shares held by WCB Holding LLC. - (4) Mr. Bongard is Chief Manager of WCB Holding LLC and disclaims beneficial ownership of the shares held by WCB Holding LLC. - (5) Includes 4,113,542 shares held directly, 692,152 held by family members, 345,856 shares allocated to Mr. Dauwalter's individual account under the ESOP, and an aggregate of 404,577 shares subject to stock options exercisable within 60 days. - (6) Includes 1,724,828 shares held directly; 430,466 shares held by family members, 360,322 shares allocated to Mr. Geyer's account under the ESOP, and 421,946 shares subject to stock options exercisable within 60 days. - (7) Includes 968,970 shares held directly, 393,696 held by family members, 446,088 shares allocated to Mr. Quernemoen's account under the ESOP, and 173,688 shares subject to options exercisable within 60 days. - (8) Includes 157,104 shares held directly, 146,544 shares allocated to Mr. Villas' account under the ESOP and 181,515 shares subject to options exercisable within 60 days.
+- Represents beneficial ownership of less than one percent of the common shares. - (1) Beneficial ownership is determined in accordance with the rules of the SEC.
+Applicable percentage ownership is based on 58,409,848 common shares outstanding as of May 31, 2000 and 67,009,848 shares outstanding immediately following the completion of this offering. - (2) Mark A. Bongard is Chief Manager of WCB Holdings LLC.
+The estate of Wayne C. Bongard holds approximately 48% of the voting interests of WCB Holdings LLC and the remainder of the voting interests are held by various trusts for children and grandchildren of Wayne C. Bongard.
+James A. Bernards controls the estate of Wayne C. Bongard as personal representative.
+James A. Bernards, Mark A. Bongard and Delmer M. Jensen serve as trustees for one or more of the trusts.
+Each of these individuals disclaims beneficial ownership of the Entegris shares held by WCB Holdings LLC. - (3) Each ESOP participant has voting rights on significant matters.
+No individual ESOP account holds more than 5% of our outstanding shares. - (4) The shares indicated are subject to stock options exercisable within 60 days. - (5) Includes 4,113,542 shares held directly, 692,152 held by family members, 345,856 shares allocated to Mr. Dauwalter's individual account under the ESOP, and an aggregate of 404,577 shares subject to stock options exercisable within 60 days. - (6) Includes 1,724,828 shares held directly; 430,466 shares held by family members, 360,322 shares allocated to Mr. Geyer's account under the ESOP, and 421,946 shares subject to stock options exercisable within 60 days. - (7) Includes 968,970 shares held directly, 393,696 held by family members, 446,088 shares allocated to Mr. Quernemoen's account under the ESOP, and 173,688 shares subject to options exercisable within 60 days. - (8) Includes 157,104 shares held directly, 146,544 shares allocated to Mr. Villas' account under the ESOP and 181,515 shares subject to options exercisable within 60 days.